Rayleigh sky model: Geometry

-The geometry for the sky polarization can be represented by a celestial triangle based on the sun, zenith, and observed pointing (or the point of scattering).
-In the model, γ is the angular distance between the observed pointing and the sun, Θs is the solar zenith distance (90° – solar altitude), Θ is the angular distance between the observed pointing and the zenith (90° – observed altitude), Φ is the angle between the zenith direction and the solar direction at the observed pointing, and ψ is the angle between the solar direction and the observed pointing at the zenith.
+The geometry for the sky polarization can be represented by a celestial triangle based on the Sun, zenith, and observed pointing (or the point of scattering).
+In the model, γ is the angular distance between the observed pointing and the Sun, Θs is the solar zenith distance (90° – solar altitude), Θ is the angular distance between the observed pointing and the zenith (90° – observed altitude), Φ is the angle between the zenith direction and the solar direction at the observed pointing, and ψ is the angle between the solar direction and the observed pointing at the zenith.

-Thus, the spherical triangle is defined not only by the three points located at the sun, zenith, and observed point but by both the three interior angles as well as the three angular distances.
-In an altitude-azimuth grid the angular distance between the observed pointing and the sun and the angular distance between the observed pointing and the zenith change while the angular distance between the sun and the zenith remains constant at one point in time.
+Thus, the spherical triangle is defined not only by the three points located at the Sun, zenith, and observed point but by both the three interior angles as well as the three angular distances.
+In an altitude-azimuth grid the angular distance between the observed pointing and the Sun and the angular distance between the observed pointing and the zenith change while the angular distance between the Sun and the zenith remains constant at one point in time.

 The figure to the left shows the two changing angular distances as mapped onto an altitude-azimuth grid (with altitude located on the x-axis and azimuth located on the y-axis).
-The top plot represents the changing angular distance between the observed pointing and the sun, which is opposite to the interior angle located at the zenith (or the scattering angle).
-When the sun is located at the zenith this distance is greatest along the horizon at every cardinal direction.
+The top plot represents the changing angular distance between the observed pointing and the Sun, which is opposite to the interior angle located at the zenith (or the scattering angle).
+When the Sun is located at the zenith this distance is greatest along the horizon at every cardinal direction.
 It then decreases with rising altitude moving closer toward the zenith.
 At twilight the sun is setting in the west.
-Hence the distance is greatest when looking directly away from the sun along the horizon in the east, and lowest along the horizon in the west.
+Hence the distance is greatest when looking directly away from the Sun along the horizon in the east, and lowest along the horizon in the west.

-The bottom plot in the figure to the left represents the angular distance from the observed pointing to the zenith, which is opposite to the interior angle located at the sun.
-Unlike the distance between the observed pointing and the sun, this is independent of azimuth, i.e. cardinal direction.
+The bottom plot in the figure to the left represents the angular distance from the observed pointing to the zenith, which is opposite to the interior angle located at the Sun.
+Unlike the distance between the observed pointing and the Sun, this is independent of azimuth, i.e. cardinal direction.
 It is simply greatest along the horizon at low altitudes and decreases linearly with rising altitude.

 The figure to the right represents the three angular distances.
 The left one represents the angle at the observed pointing between the zenith direction and the solar direction.
-This is thus heavily dependent on the changing solar direction as the sun moves across the sky.
-The middle one represents the angle at the sun between the zenith direction and the pointing.
+This is thus heavily dependent on the changing solar direction as the Sun is perceived as moving across the sky.
+The middle one represents the angle at the Sun between the zenith direction and the pointing.
 Again this is heavily dependent on the changing pointing.
 This is symmetrical between the North and South hemispheres.
 The right one represents the angle at the zenith between the solar direction and the pointing.
 It thus rotates around the celestial sphere.